 The top three benefits of adopting a SASE architecture in lieu of a remote access VPN include:

-• Improved user experiences
+Improved user experiences

-• Lower costs, complexity, and management
+Lower costs, complexity, and management

-That means no more network access, no more lateral movement.
-And rather than relying on physical or virtual appliances, ZTNA solutions use software to connect apps and users to the cloud, where brokered micro-tunnels are stitched together in the location closest to the user.
+That means no more network access and no more lateral movement.
+Rather than relying on physical or virtual appliances, ZTNA solutions use software to connect apps and users to the cloud, where brokered microtunnels are stitched together in the location closest to the user.

-What is Zscaler Private Access (ZPA)?
+What Is Zscaler Private Access (ZPA)?

-Zscaler Private Access (ZPA) is a cloud service from Zscaler that provides seamless, zero trust access to private applications running on the public cloud or within the data center.
+Zscaler Private Access (ZPA) is a cloud service from Zscaler that provides seamless zero trust access to private applications running on the public cloud or within the data center.
 With ZPA, applications are never exposed to the internet, making them completely invisible to unauthorized users.

-- Better user experiences
+Better user experiences

-- The ability to segment by application, not network
+Segmentation by application, not network